 How Serious Credential Stuffing Attack Can Be

-The Cost Of Credential Stuffing Incidents For Companies And Organizations
+The Cost Of Stuffing Incidents For Companies And Organizations

-Despite their seriousness, credential stuffing attacks in general have a low success rate ( usually it can be from one to three percent of a successful credential stuffing).
-Although they have such a low success rate credential stuffing attacks can have a much bigger impact on its targets.
-According to the Ponemon Institute’s Cost of Credential Stuffing report, companies and organizations lose on average up to six millions per year because of credential stuffing attacks.
+Despite their seriousness, credential stuffing attacks generally have a low success rate.
+The average effective rate of this operation is 1-3%.
+Although they have such a low success rate, credential stuffing attacks can have a much bigger impact on their targets.
+According to the Ponemon Institute’s Cost of Credential Stuffing report, companies lose on average 6 millions anually because of stuffing.

 Not only service providers can use scanners for leaked credentials but ordinary users can enter their credentials on website like HaveIBeenPwned.com to see if they have been somewhere compromised;

-Of course, not every service need such a strict verification method but it will be useful where the attempts to get an unauthorized access are much more higher than generally;
+Of course, not every service needs such a strict verification method but it will be useful where the attempts to get unauthorized access are much higher than generally;

 - Enable web application firewall (WAF).
 WAF was designed to prevent all data breaches that can occur via the web.
-It can’t necessarily stop credential stuffing taking place but it will detect an anomaly high level of attempts to login that usually comes when threat actors use botnet for credential stuffing;
+It can’t necessarily stop credential stuffing taking place but it will detect an anomaly high level of attempts to log in that usually comes when threat actors use the botnet for credential stuffing;

 - Create unique passwords for each service.
 The easiest and seems to be the most reliable solution against credential stuffing attacks.
 All you need to do is to create a complex and strong password that won’t be easily guessed by anyone unauthorized.